cysouw/diathesis/text/c11_infinitive.md

 It is debatable whether this construction is coherent or not.
 When *heißen* is interpreted as a modal predicate expressing obligation, then it is clearly coherent [@next a].
 However, there is another interpretation of *heißen* as a lexical predicate with the meaning 'to be named, to denote' (see also [@par:heißen-nominal]).
 In that interpretation it is mostly written with a colon, and that construction is not coherent [@next b].

 ::: ex
-- Es ist bekannt, dass es dann Daumen drücken heißt.
+- (Es ist bekannt, dass) es dann Daumen drücken heißt.
-- Es ist bekannt, dass es dann heißt: Daumen drücken.
+- (Es ist bekannt, dass) es dann heißt: Daumen drücken.
 :::

-Exactly the same construction *heißen+Infinitiv* can be also be used as a causative, although this usage is slightly old-fashioned (see [@sec:infinitive-heißen]).
+Exactly the same construction *heißen+In­fi­ni­tiv* can be also be used as a causative, although this usage is slightly old-fashioned (see [@sec:infinitive-heißen]).
 Sometimes both diatheses are possible, like with *niederknien* 'to kneel down' [@next a].
-Counterintuitively, the effect is that *heißen+Infinitiv* can induce both a causative subject promotion [@next b] and a modal subject demotion [@next c].
+Counterintuitively, the effect is that *heißen+In­fi­ni­tiv* can induce both a causative subject promotion [@next b] and a modal subject demotion [@next c].

 ::: ex
 - Er kniete nieder.